ianstormtaylor/slate/docs/general/contributing.md

 To run the build, you need to have the Slate repository cloned to your computer.
 After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn` and build the monorepo:

+> 🚨 Make sure you are running on Node 16+ otherwise you will run into issues while developing.

 ```text
 yarn install
 yarn build